-41.3 Submitting Information to Global Technical Support
+39.3 Submitting information to Global Technical Support

 Use the YaST Support module or the supportconfig command line utility to submit system information to the Global Technical Support.
 When you experience a server issue and want the support's assistance, you will need to open a service request first.
-For details, see Section 41.2.1, "Creating a Service Request Number".
+For details, see Section 39.2.1, "Creating a service request number".

 The following examples use 12345678901 as a placeholder for your service request number.
-Replace 12345678901 with the service request number you created in Section 41.2.1, "Creating a Service Request Number".
+Replace 12345678901 with the service request number you created in Section 39.2.1, "Creating a service request number".

-PROCEDURE 41.1: SUBMITTING INFORMATION TO SUPPORT WITH YAST
+PROCEDURE 39.1: SUBMITTING INFORMATION TO SUPPORT WITH YAST

-The following procedure assumes that you have already created a supportconfig archive, but have not uploaded it yet.
-Make sure to have included your contact information in the archive as described in Section 41.2.2, "Creating a Supportconfig Archive with YaST", Step 4.
-For instructions on how to generate and submit a supportconfig archive in one go, see Section 41.2.2, "Creating a Supportconfig Archive with YaST".
+The following procedure assumes that you have already created a Supportconfig archive, but have not uploaded it yet.
+Make sure to have included your contact information in the archive as described in Section 39.2.3, "Creating a supportconfig archive with YaST", Step 4.
+For instructions on how to generate and submit a Supportconfig archive in one go, see Section 39.2.3, "Creating a supportconfig archive with YaST".

 - 1. Start YaST and open the Support module. - 2.
+Click Upload.

-Click Upload. - 3.
-In Package with log files specify the path to the existing supportconfig archive or Browse for it. - 4.
+- 3. In Package with log files specify the path to the existing Supportconfig archive or Browse for it. - 4.
 YaST automatically proposes an upload server.
+If you want to modify it, refer to Section 39.2.2, "Upload targets" for details of which upload servers are available.